IRS Streamlined Form 14653 – Expats Catching Up with Their US Taxes

 – CPA Journal

-In 2014, the IRS introduced a revamped amnesty program for expats called the Streamlined Procedure, which allows them to catch up with their FBAR and federal tax return filing without facing any penalties.
+In 2014, the IRS re-introduced an amnesty program for expats called the Streamlined Procedure, which allows them to catch up with their FBAR and federal tax return filing without facing any penalties.

 To catch up using the Streamlined Procedure, expats must file their last three federal tax returns, their last six FBARs (as appropriate), and self-certify that their previous failure to file wasn’t willful avoidance.